ALIENQuake/psavalonia/README.md

 ## This Fork Also Allows DataGrids.

+## Note:

+I am using the updated libs that are generated when I make a new avalonia project, within the net461 folder.
+The current library is out of date.
+I am downloading module, then copying new .dll into the 1.0 folder.

 ## Avalonia

 [Avalonia is a WPF-style, cross-platform UI library](http://avaloniaui.net/).
 It works with .NET Core and on Linux, Windows and MacOS.